saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 <img src="assets/2.05X.png" alt="First test" width="850"/>

-If your code is correct, you driver has been given permission to open, you should see a browser open, and an output similar to what is above.
-You have successfully ran your first test code!
+If your code is correct, you have the right driver, and it has been given permission to open by your OS, you should see a browser open, and an output similar to what is above.

 <!-- ------------------------ -->